Meikipop Guide

 3. Run the executable

-The prebuilt binaries include the dictionary, so no additional setup is required.
+The prebuilt binaries come with the dictionary included, so no extra setup is needed.

 From Source